benchopt/benchopt/README.rst

 Using an existing benchmark
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Replicating and exiting benchmark is simple.
+Here is how to do it for the `L2-logistic Regression benchmark <https://github.com/benchopt/benchmark_logreg_l2>`_.

 1. Clone the benchmark repository and ``cd`` to it